 An Add New Container modal will pop up.
 Enter a friendly container name.

 Enter integer values for both Quota Bytes and Quota Files.
-Note that the quota sizes should be large enough to accomodate the size and amount of files that you require.

 When finished, click Add Container.